Adam Collins

 Stripe reports $9.39 recovered for every $1 spent on Stripe Billing.
 Recurly’s churn management tools deliver an average 16x ROI and recovered $1.2 billion in subscription revenue for customers in 2023 alone.
 One Churn Buster customer reported a 67x return on investment.
 Monetizely cites an industry benchmark of 10-15x ROI for effective dunning systems.

-Automation also enables sophisticated segmentation that manual processes cannot replicate.
+Automation also enables sophisticated segmentation that manual processes can’t replicate.
 Recurly’s custom retry models generate an average 7% lift in recovery rate on top of intelligent retries, with some customers seeing up to 16% improvement.
 Chargebee’s Smart Dunning classifies gateway errors into hard versus soft declines in real time, applying different retry strategies to each.
 Churnkey’s Precision Retries accounted for 66% of all recoveries in one customer example.

 Named Case Studies